UFO lovers, light-seekers and lawyers await Maya end of days

 "We are becoming billionaires of energy.
 Opening to receive more light and more joy," he said.

-On Thursday, Chinese state media said about 1,000 people had been detained for spreading rumours about Friday, such as the prospect of a three-day-long blackout.
+On Thursday, Chinese state media said about 1,000 people had been detained for spreading rumors about Friday, such as the prospect of a three-day-long blackout.

 The crackdown, which targeted members of the "Almighty God" cult, has not been enough to stem shortages of candles, instant noodles and matches, according to complaints logged on Weibo, China's popular Twitter-like microblogging site.